-Discover something new this May Over the weekend of 11 and 12 May, more than forty artists in the Newbridge area of Bath will open their doors to the public.
-Now in its tenthth year, the Newbridge Arts Trail is an established annual event, bringing together professional and non-professional artists and makers with students, schools, business sponsors and the local or wider community.
-Sixteen artists have joined the trail this year, so there’s plenty of new work to be seen even by regular visitors.
+Discover something new this May Over the weekend of 11 and 12 May, around forty artists in the Newbridge area of Bath will open their doors to the public.
+Now celebrating its tenth year, the Newbridge Arts Trail is an established annual event, bringing together professional and non-professional artists and makers with students, schools, business sponsors and the local or wider community.

 For visitors, the trail provides an opportunity to meet artists, talk about their work and processes and recognise just how much original art is created in our area.
 Visitors may even be inspired to start or resume a creative activity themselves.
 Artists can showcase current work and gain feedback on new directions they’re taking.

-There’s an impressive array of original art to be seen, from painting and printmaking to photography and digital art; from jewellery and ceramics to sculpture and stonemasonry.
+There’s an impressive array of original art to be seen, from painting and printmaking to photography and digital art; from jewellery to ceramics and sculpture.
 Much of the work is offered for sale at affordable prices.

 Full details can be found online at www.newbridgeartstrail.com, with a list of venues, artist profiles and examples of their work.
 A printed trail guide, with map showing all locations, will be available from local shops, businesses and Bath Library.